thzandvl/microhack-sap-data/DataFlowConfig.md

 The view to extract from is : `ZBD_ISALESDOC_E`.
 >Note: You can have a look in the SAP system to check the contents.
 Use the Data Dictionary, transaction `SE11`.

-## Create a Linked Service to the SAP System.
+## Create a Linked Service to the SAP System
 * In Synapse Studio, go to the `Manage` View
 <img src="images/irt/syn-irt1.png" height=200>